The defining feature of being human is

 others and the world around you.

-I would discover something profound.
+I discovered something profound.

 CONTACT ELLE